 Interpreters don’t need to be certified or have any licenses on a federal level, which can make finding one you trust even more complicated.
 Whether or not there are training or licensure requirements for your state, we recommend that any interpreter you choose has at least one certification anyway.
 Some professional organizations to look for when researching interpreters’ credentials include:

 There are many cultural barriers that might prevent someone in the Latinx community from seeking help.
 Mental health is heavily stigmatized, implying that those who are struggling with their mental health are weak, shameful, or embarrassing their family.
-This idea is pervasive throughout the entire country: 47% of all Americans still think that seeking therapy is a sign of weakness.¹¹
+This idea is pervasive throughout the entire country: 47% of respondents in one poll indicated that they feel seeking therapy is a sign of weakness.¹¹

-According to the National Institute of Mental Health, the Latinx population is the second most likely to struggle with depression as of 2020.¹² Yet, a lack of Spanish-language resources on mental health means that people don’t always know what signs and symptoms of mental health concerns or where to find help when they show up.
+According to the National Institute of Mental Health, the Latinx population is the second most likely to struggle with depression as of 2020.¹² Yet, a lack of Spanish-language resources on mental health means that people don’t always know the signs and symptoms of mental health concerns or where to find help when they appear.

-Becoming a citizen of the United States isn’t an easy process.
-Every day, people are denied a visa or full citizenship status if they have a mental health concern or mental illness.
-Specifically, the United States’ immigration law will deny entry and green cards to those who have a clinically diagnosed physical or psychological disorder that could (or has) pose a threat to the property, safety, or welfare of the immigrant or those around them.¹³
+Becoming a citizen of the United States isn’t an easy process; people can be denied citizenship based on mental health concerns.
+Specifically, immigration law in the United States will deny entry and green cards to those who have a clinically diagnosed physical or psychological disorder that could pose (or has posed) a threat to the property, safety, or welfare of the immigrant or those around them.¹³ However, this law can be confusing, and many Latinx people understandably want to err on the side of caution when it comes to such legal matters.

 Immigration evaluations can be extraordinarily stressful events as well.
 Your entire way of life hinges on how well you do in an interview, and high levels of stress like that can also wreak havoc on your mental health.